jopemachine-arvis/arvis-docs/documents/extension-development/workflow/index.md

 # How to write arvis workflow

-:video_camera: You can check this [video tutorial](https://www.youtube.com/watch?v=VHddWNPjlp8) for overview how to create arvis-workflow.
+📹 You can check this [video tutorial](https://www.youtube.com/watch?v=VHddWNPjlp8) for overview how to create arvis-workflow.

 ## Support hotload